 Next, participants will learn what key processes, programs and stakeholders should be included in the onboarding development process.
 Participants will also receive a list of questions that they can use to shape the program’s vision.
 Then, participants will practice creating a vision for a fictional company.

-In this session, participants will learn the six elements of a good goal, summarized by the SPIRIT acronym.
+In this session, participants will learn the six elements of a good goal, summarised by the SPIRIT acronym.

 Developing the Program